aws/karpenter-provider-aws/designs/node-ownership.md

 ## Background

 Karpenter currently creates the node object on the Kubernetes api server immediately after creating the VM instance.
-EKS assumes that, ultimately, the kubelet will be the entity responsible for registering the node to the api-server.
+Kubernetes cloud providers (EKS, AKS, GKE, etc.) assume that, ultimately, the kubelet will be the entity responsible for registering the node to the api-server.
 This is reflected [through the userData](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) where KubeletConfig can be set [that is only properly propogated for all values when the kubelet is the node creator](https://github.com/kubernetes/kubernetes/blob/39c76ba2edeadb84a115cc3fbd9204a2177f1c28/pkg/kubelet/kubelet_node_status.go#L286).
 However, Karpenter’s current architecture necessitates that it both launches the VM instance and creates the node object on the Kubernetes API server in succession (more on this [below](#why-does-karpenter-createoperate-on-the-node-at-all)).

 This document describes the current node creation flow for Karpenter as well as the rationale for why Karpenter originally created the node object.
 It then calls out the specific problems with this approach and recommends an alternative approach to creating the Node object that solves for the current approach’s problems.